safiullah765/dns_detective/README.md

 1. Ensure you have Python 3.x installed on your system.
 2. Install the required Python libraries:
      - pip install tkinter whois dnspython

+#Usage
+1. Clone this repository or download the script.
+2. Run the script using Python:
+     - python dns_detective.py
+3. A GUI window will appear.
+Enter the domain you wish to investigate and click the "Investigate" button.
+4. The information will be displayed in the text box below.
+5. To save the information, click the "Save Document" button.
+The report will be saved as investigation_report.txt in the current directory.